aspnetboilerplate/aspnetboilerplate/README.md

 ![ASP.NET Boilerplate](doc/img/abp-concerns.png)

-See <a href="https://aspnetboilerplate.com/Pages/Documents/Introduction" target="_blank">introduction</a> document for details.
+See the <a href="https://aspnetboilerplate.com/Pages/Documents/Introduction" target="_blank">introduction</a> document for details.

 ## Layered Architecture

-ABP provides a layered architectural model based on **Domain Driven Design**.
-Provides a **SOLID** model for your application.
+ABP provides a layered architectural model based on **Domain Driven Design** and provides a **SOLID** model for your application.

 ![NLayer Architecture](doc/img/abp-nlayer-architecture.png)

-See <a href="https://aspnetboilerplate.com/Pages/Documents/NLayer-Architecture" target="_blank">NLayer Architecture</a> document for details.
+See the <a href="https://aspnetboilerplate.com/Pages/Documents/NLayer-Architecture" target="_blank">NLayer Architecture</a> document for details.

 ## Nuget Packages

-ASP.NET Boilerplate is distributed as nuget packages.
+ASP.NET Boilerplate is distributed as NuGet packages.

 |Package|Status|
 |:------|:-----:|